gevuong/EventListenr/README.md

 ## Technologies
 The backend architecture uses Rails 5.0.4's MVC web framework to fetch and store data to PostgreSQL database.
-The front end application was written using JavaScript's React library.
+The front end application uses React/Redux.

 ## Features and Implementation